Foundations of Woodworking

 Why are you interested in taking Foundations of Woodworking?
 What drew you to this course?
 What are you hoping to gain?
 (250-500 words)

 What else should we know about you?
 Share some fun stuff about yourself.
 What other experiences do you bring to the class?(up to 100 words)

 Scholarship Application (optional)

 Please take the time to read our Registration, Cancellation and Refund Policy.

 You must Register and Apply.
-You will receive a Registration Confirmation email and confirmation of your application email after you submit your registration and application.
+You will receive a registration confirmation e-mail and a confirmation of your application by e-mail after you submit your registration and application.
 Please contact us if you do not.